Your Learning Portfolio

 A typical reflection should include a brief description of important learning experiences and the salient point(s) that will influence the resident’s practice going forward.

-What NOT to post on your eP:
+What NOT to post in your “Reflections On Learning” Procedure Log:

 Descriptions of what you "did" without a description of what you learned.